bronsonavila/automate-boring-stuff-python-notes/README.md

 ## About

-This project is a WIP based on [Automate the Boring Stuff with Python Programming](https://www.udemy.com/automate/) by Al Sweigart.
+This repository is derived from the lectures covered in [Automate the Boring Stuff with Python Programming](https://www.udemy.com/automate/) by Al Sweigart.
 This repository is intended to serve as a personal quick reference guide and not a full-fledged tutorial.
 For more in-depth coverage, please consult the cited Udemy course, or review the free e-book available [here](http://automatetheboringstuff.com/).

 <div id='id-toc'/>